 The local Indians lived in poverty, for there was little fur in the area for them to trap.
 They did some commercial fishing on Montreal Lake but it was confined to the north end where a small settlement called Malanosa had sprung up.
 The Indian agent from Prince Albert tried to get them jobs during the summer and fall, mainly working in the wheat or sugar-beet harvest fields in Alberta.
 Later on, we arranged for them to have a pulpwood cutting contract with a Prince Albert wood contractor, 'Spike' Dawley.
 After the natives had cut a certain amount of wood, manager W.A.
 'Wally' Buhr and later on Jim Boatman went out each Sunday, scaled the wood and stamped each log with the contractors brand.
 Wally paid the natives for each cord and billed Mr Dawley who hauled the cordwood south to the sawmill at Prince Albert.

 There had been a succession of managers since 1944--mostly young men back from the war who were doing their repatriation before going on to take charge of larger posts.
 The present manager was a young married man named Jim Trafford.
 In 1944, post manager Jack Denton retired and opened up a small store on the highway about two miles away from our post.
 He sold groceries to the locals and served coffee and sandwiches to passing motorists but, in his heart, he was still a Hudson's Bay man.
-Whenever he came over to the post to get his mail, he would virtually inspect the place and made no bones about what he thought were the present manager's shortcomings.
+Whenever he came over to the post to get his mail, he would virtually inspect the place and made no bones about what he thought was the present manager's shortcomings.
 He drove Jim Trafford crazy and although he tried to take all Jack's criticisms in good spirit, he and his wife were glad to be transferred west the following year.
 I travelled by regular bus service from Montreal Lake back to Prince Albert and then went home, having completed my first inspection of the eastern side of my district.